George Müller: Evangelism

 On 26 March 1875, at the age of 71 and after the death of his first wife in 1870 and his marriage to Susannah Grace Sanger in 1871, Müller and Susannah began a 17-year period of missionary travel.
 The table below gives a list of the dates and destinations of their journey.

 Müller always expected to pay for their fares and accommodation from the unsolicited gifts given for his own use.
 However, if someone offered to pay his hotel bill en route, Müller recorded this amount in his accounts.

 He travelled more than 200,000 miles.
 His language abilities allowed him to preach in English, French, and German, and his sermons were translated into the host languages when he was unable to use the three languages which he spoke.
 In 1892, he returned to England, where he died on 10 March 1898 in New Orphan House No 3.

+He was buried at Arnos Vale Cemetery in Bristol.
+His funeral was attended by 10,000 people, including 1,500 children from orphanages he established.

 Theology

-The theology that guided George Müller's work is not widely known, but was shaped by an experience in his middle twenties when he "came to prize the Bible alone as [his] standard of judgement”.
+The theology that guided George Müller's work is not widely known, but was shaped by an experience in his middle twenties when he "came to prize the Bible alone as [his] standard of judgement".